 these mosquito control products for residential mosquito control and considers them to pose no unreasonable health risk when applied according to label directions.
 The Commission has notified municipal officials, health officers and police of these plans.
 Neither the USEPA nor the NJ Department of Environmental Protection (NJDEP) requires relocating or taking special precautions during spraying with this product.
 All applications will be made according to product labeling.

 Residents can take following precautions to reduce exposure:

-- Pay attention to notices about spraying found through newspapers, websites, automated telephone messages or notices distributed by municipal, county or state agencies.
+- Pay attention to notices about mosquito insecticide treatments found through newspapers, websites, automated telephone messages or notices distributed by municipal, county or state agencies.

 - Plan your activities to limit time spent outside during times of possible insecticide treatments.
-Move your pets, their food, and water dishes inside during ULV application.
+Move your pets, their food, and water dishes inside during ULV applications.
 Also bring clothing and children’s toys inside.
-Stay away from application equipment, whether in use or not.
+Stay back from application equipment, whether in use or not.

 - Whenever possible, remain indoors with windows closed and with window air conditioners on non-vent (closed to the outside air) and window fans turned off during spraying.

 - Avoid direct contact with surfaces that are still wet from pesticide spraying.
 Do not allow children to play in areas that have been sprayed until they have completely dried (approximately one hour).